GetMeAThadCola/Scripting-Projects/README.md

-# Welcome To My Scripting projects 🚀
+# Welcome To My Scripting Projects 🚀
 ## Feel Free To Have Look Around 🖥️